Our vision is about restoring hope

 We follow a rhythm of life symbolized by the Celtic trefoil of contemplative stillness, creative study and compassionate service

-Following in the tradition of the Christian Celtic and Contemplative monastic communities -with a gentle Christian ethos that respects and welcomes all faiths and spiritual journeys.
+Following in the tradition of Celtic and Contemplative monastic communities within Christian traditions, with an ethos that respects and welcomes all faiths and spiritual journeys.